huntdatacenter/docs/docs/coordination/agreements/downloads.md

 [HUNT Cloud - External Kista Export Order](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-external-kista-export-order.pdf) (pdf)

-Lab leaders can request external kistas where collaborators outside HUNT Cloud can download data made available directly from your lab.
-This agreement is signed both by the Lab leader and the downloader outside HUNT Cloud.
+Data space leaders and Data space compliance officers can request external kistas where collaborators outside HUNT Cloud can download data made available directly from your lab.
+The order is co-signed by downloader outside HUNT Cloud.
 Read more about External kistas in our [FAQ transfer section](/faq/external-transfer/).

 ::: details Clarification of the form fields

-The below bullet points clarify the field information needed to complete our external kista export order.
+The below bullet points clarify the field information needed to complete our external kista export order (v1.3).

+- **Data space name:** This is the short name of you data space that request the transfer.

+- **Data space leader:** This is the name of the data space leader.

 - **Lab name:** This is the name of your lab.
 You may find the name when you log into your lab: